Gender trends in computer science authorship

 \subsection{Co-authorship analysis}

 Co-authorship is computed for each unique pair of author-paper pairs for each paper.
 If a paper has $n$ authors, $n \choose 2$ co-author pairs are generated.
-Given a co-author pair $(n_1, n_2)$ and associated gender probabilities $n_1 \rightarrow (m_1, f_1)$ and $n_2 \rightarrow (m_2, f_2)$, we compute three probabilities, $p_{mm}$, $p_{mf}$, and $p_{ff}$, corresponding to the possible gender combinations, i.e., between two male authors, one male and one female author, and two female authors respectively.
-These probabilities are:
+Given one co-author pair $(n_1, n_2)$ and associated gender probabilities $n_1 \rightarrow (m_1, f_1)$ and $n_2 \rightarrow (m_2, f_2)$, we compute three probabilities, $p_{mm}$, $p_{mf}$, and $p_{ff}$, corresponding to the gender combinations, i.e., between two male authors, a male and a female author, and two female authors respectively:

 where \(p_{mm} + p_{mf} + p_{ff} = 1\).
-The total number of male-male, male-female, and female-female co-author pairs for each year is computed by summing each of the three above probabilities over all co-authorship pairs of that year.
+The numbers of male-male, male-female, and female-female co-author pairs for each year are computed by summing over the above probabilities over all co-authorship pairs of that year.

 We then assess the number of same-gender and different-gender collaborations over time.
 The results are measured as a deviation from the expected, where the expected co-authorships are determined by sampling from the numbers of female and male authors active in a given year, assuming the same number of collaborations per year as observed in our data.
 The total number of extra or missing collaborations is computed as the difference between the observed counts of each type of collaboration and the expected value.
 To show rates of change, we also compute the ratio between observed and expected collaborations (O/E) of each type.